Ed94/VEFontCache-Odin/Readme.md

 See [scripts/Readme.md](scripts/Readme.md) for building examples or utilizing the provided backends.

 Currently the scripts provided & the library itself were developed & tested on Windows.
-The library however should not be limited to that OS platform, just don't have the configuration for alternative platforms (yet).
+There are bash scripts for building on linux (they build on WSL but need additional testing).

 The library depends on freetype, harfbuzz, & stb_truetype to build.
 Note: freetype and harfbuzz could technically be gutted if the user removes their definitions, however they have not been made into a conditional compilation option (yet).